PotOfCoffee2Go/chainframe/pages/welcome/welcome.md

     // Run chain
     helloWorld.runChain();

-    var fluffy = new Kitten();
-    fluffy
-        .setName('Fluffy')
-        .setColor('black')
-        .setGender('questionable')
-        .save();

-Some of the design goals :

-  - No builds, external packages, events, or promises
-  - All JavaScript
-  - Transparent to functions being chained
-  - Non-invasive, predictable, and easy to use
-  - Concise and lightweight
-  - Well documented (ok, five out of the six goals - not bad!)

 ###Why ChainFrame?
 ChainFrame is an attempt to allow easy implementation of a sequence of code in Nodejs/JavaScript,